djbyrne/RL_Zoo/README.md

 - Include the entire architecture of the network inside the param file denoting the number of layers and nodes in a network

+**Save Experiment Weights**

+- Save the model weighs and params for a particular experiment

 **Evaluation Script**

 - [ ] After training evaluate the performance of an agent over the course of 100 episodes or against a proven baseline such as OpenAI  Baselines